stacklane/docs/🗄/Article/settings/app.md

 ....
 ```

-The end result being that (between the layout template and endpoint template),
+The end result being that (between the layout template and endpoint template)
 both `{{{🎨.WebApp}}}` and `{{{🎨.AppleMobile}}}` will be generated.